-Did you know that just 20 minutes from Dublin’s city center, you can experience the coast and the mountains?
+Did you know that just 20 minutes from Dublin’s city center, you can experience the coast and the mountains of Ireland?
 Not only that, but some of the country’s most charming coastal villages lie just North of the city in an area referred to as the ‘North County’.
 There are also 38 kilometers of walking trails for you to explore, as well as many other outdoor activities.

 In this post a couple of suggestions for you to plan a day trip out of the city of Dublin and discover beautiful Malahide, Portmarnock and Howth.